United States security assistance to the Palestinian National Authority: Funds allocated

 State Department appropriations to the USSC under Lt.
-Gen. Dayton totaled $392 million from 2007–2010 with a request of $150 million for fiscal year 2011 still outstanding.
+Gen. Dayton totaled $392 million from 2007 to 2010 with a request of $150 million for fiscal year 2011 still outstanding.

 Over $160 million of the total has been allocated for the PASF training program.
 Equipment provision to the PA NSF and Presidential Guard has totaled around $89 million and $99 million has been invested in construction of infrastructure.
 Capacity building programs for the Palestinian Ministry of the Interior have been funded at $22 million to date.

 For FY 2011, $150 million has been requested for training ($56 million), equipment ($33 million), infrastructure ($53 million) and capacity building projects ($3 million).

 Potential downgrade

 In June 2022, it was reported by Axios that the Defense Department was considering downgrading the role of Security Coordinator from the rank of lieutenant general to colonel, in compliance with general and flag officer reductions mandated by the National Defense Authorization Act of 2017.
 This move faced pushback from several House representatives, including Grace Meng and Mike Waltz.